 The Toronto auditions were scheduled on a Sunday and it appeared that anyone who showed up would be given a hearing, so we decided to avoid the anxious crowds in the morning and show up late in the day.
 By the time we arrived, there were only a few people left waiting to audition.

-As a Toronto based brand with over 8 years behind us, the producers were familiar with our products, which added credibility.
+As a Toronto based brand with over 8 years behind us, they were familiar with our products, which added credibility.
 There was also the fact that we had a positive sales record, healthy growth and some major retailers that were selling our product.
-Our pitch was that we have been growing so fast we cannot keep up with demand and needed additional financing to ensure we could we didn’t run out of product.
+Our pitch was that we have been growing so fast we cannot keep up with demand and needed additional financing to ensure we could we didn’t run out of products.
 The producers said that fashion brands, and particularly handbag lines, were a bit of a hard sell for Dragons Den.
-However, they thought that ours were perhaps different enough to catch the Dragons’ attention.
+However, they thought that ours were different enough to catch the Dragons’ attention.
 We left feeling like we’d had a good audition and we had a real chance

 Confirmation that we have been booked came about a week later via a phone call.
 Our taping date was scheduled for 3 weeks away on April 28th.

-Once booked, we were assigned a producer who became our contact, helped prepare our pitch and handled all the details leading up to the show.
+Once booked, we were assigned a single producer who became our contact, helped prepare our pitch and handled all the details leading up to the show.
 There’s also a substantial package provided that answers the most pressing questions regarding the shoot day, how to prepare and logistics for those traveling from out of town.